squaredproject/Entwined/oldlx/Trees/data/README.md

 ]
 ```

+### what is JDV format?

+JDV format has three components, separated by '.'

+layer.branch.side

+Layer is sensible - 0 is the lowest, 1 is above, 2 is above.

+Branch is harder to understand.

+- 0 is the northern most branch
+- 4 is the opposite branch
+- 1R, 2R, 3R are between 0 and 4, in order clockwise
+- 1L, 2L, 3L are between 0 and 4, in order COUNTER clockwise

+Note: it's not the northern most, I think it's the longest branch

+Side is A or B, with the right side being A and the left side being B

+### note about ndbs config export (tree id)

+The second column is "tree".
+This is most correctly a tree ID, but in the field is was
+easier to talk about "large" "medium" and "small" respectively.
+These, thus, became 0, 1 and 2 but
+if you have a different installation you should certainly put the tree ID there.

+### Minitree!

+Minitree is using 4 LED cubes exclusively, not 6.
+Have to find a way to put that in the configuration....

 ## maintaining the cubes for shrubs

 There is a script `shrub_maint.py` which allows adding, removing, and changing the IP address of shrubs.